Court hands Texas another judicial defeat by blocking SB4 - North Dallas Gazette

 By Ruth Ferguson, NDG Editor

 A federal court has issued a ruling temporarily preventing Texas’ so-called “sanctuary cities” bill Senate Bill 4 from going into effect on Sept.
 1 as planned.
-The law faced opposition from several major cities in Texas including Dallas, Houston Austin and San Antonio with the cities together filing the lawsuit ruled on today.
+The law faced opposition from several major cities in Texas including Dallas, Houston Austin and San Antonio with the cities together filing the lawsuit ruled on Wednesday night.
 U.S. District Judge Orlando Garcia in San Antonio suggested the law passed by the Texas Legislators earlier this year overstepped boundaries.

 “However, the state may not exercise its authority in a manner that violates the United States Constitution,” Judge Garcia wrote in his 94-page decision granting the plaintiffs’ motion for preliminary injunction.
 Given the feedback from business leaders concerned about available labor pool, the judge stated there “is overwhelming evidence by local officials, including local law enforcement, that SB 4 will erode public trust and make many communities and neighborhoods less safe.”